bradyhouse/house/fiddles/aws/ec2/ec2-s3-regions-lab.md

 EC2 S3 CLI and Regions Lab
 ======

 Short lab detailing how the command line changes when interacting with S3 buckets residing in 3 different regions.
+Specifically, this lab demonstrates why you should always include `--region` flag when using the `aws s3 cp ...` command.
+Lab video is 8 minutes, documenting all these steps took like 2 hours--_doh!_.

 ## Video Link